 Social and political thought; political economy.

-Social and political thought; political economy; Military-Industrial-Complex; US Foreign Policy; Philosophy of Science and Social Science.
+Social and political thought; political economy; US Military-Industrial-Complex; US Foreign Policy; Philosophy of Science and Social Science; Transition from Feudalism to Capitalism Debate.

 The transition from agrarian to industrial capitalism; history of agrarian capitalism; development.